v-gilbert/quantumbenchmarkzoo/content/system-level-benchmark/randomized-benchmarking/IRB.md

 ## Extensions

-The IRB protocol has been extended to other gates that are not from the Clifford group.
+The IRB protocol has been extended to other gates that are not from the Clifford group {% cite harper2017estimating %} {% cite Garion2021 %}.

 # References
 {% bibliography --cited %}